Skip to content

 What is Consideration in Contract Law in the UK?

-• A valid contract needs an offer, acceptance, consideration, and intent to create legal relations.
+• A valid contract requires four elements: an offer, acceptance, valid consideration, and an intention to create legal relations; without all four, the agreement may not be enforceable in court.

 Tips for Businesses

 If you are a small business owner who frequently deals with contracts, you may come across the term ‘consideration’.
-Consideration is one aspect of forming a legally binding contract; the absence of consideration can mean you do not have a valid contract.
+Consideration is one aspect of forming a legally binding contract, and its absence can mean you do not have a valid contract.
 Without a valid contract, you will not have legal rights enforceable in court.
 This article will explain what consideration is, what makes valid consideration, and some other essential elements of forming a valid contract.

 What is Consideration?